TheraTears Nutrition Side Effects

 Applies to omega-3 polyunsaturated fatty acids: oral capsule liquid filled

-As well as its needed effects, omega-3 polyunsaturated fatty acids (the active ingredient contained in TheraTears Nutrition) may cause unwanted side effects that require medical attention.
+Along with its needed effects, omega-3 polyunsaturated fatty acids (the active ingredient contained in TheraTears Nutrition) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - hives, itching, or skin rash